pratik-2707/Hackoverflow_2021/README.md

 Step 4 :: sign up for parking and then click on login

-Step 4 :: congrats u got a parking slot
+Step 4 :: congrats you have  got a parking slot